Pennsylvania Department of Health

 Findings include:

-Exit Interview with the Administrator and Maintenance Director on July 17, 2024, at 1:20 p.m., confirmed the venting.
+Exit Interview with the Director of Nursing and Maintenance Director on April 29, 2025, at 1:40 p.m., confirmed the missing damper.

 Observations:

-Based on document review and interview, it was determined the facility failed to maintain required testing of emergency generator components, affecting one generator.
+Based on document review and interview, it was determined the facility failed to maintain fire doors, affecting 16 of 60 fire doors.

-Exit Interview with the Administrator and Maintenance Director on July 17, 2024, at 1:20 p.m., confirmed the missing documentation.
+Exit Interview with the Director of Nursing and Maintenance Director on April 29, 2025, at 1:40 p.m., confirmed the missing documentation.

-4. NHA/designee will conduct audits monthly x3 months.
-Results will be submitted to QAPI for review and recommendations as needed.
+5.The maintenance director/designee will conduct audits weekly x4 and monthly x2.
+Results will be submitted to QAPI for review and recommendations are needed.

 NFPA 101 STANDARD Electrical Equipment - Power Cords and Extens:This is a less serious (but not lowest level) deficiency and affects more than a limited number of residents, staff, or occurrences.
 This deficiency is one that results in minimal discomfort to the resident or has the potential (not yet realized) to negatively affect the resident's ability to achieve his/her highest functional status.
 This deficiency was not found to be throughout this facility.